praveenoruganti/praveenoruganti-reactjs/4_Components/ReadMe.md

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

-Conceptually, components are like JavaScript functions.
-They accept arbitrary inputs (called **props**) and return React elements describing what should appear on the screen.
+A component is a JavaScript class or function that optionally accepts some data and returns a React elements that describes how a section of the UI should appear.

+There are 2 types of components:
+- Class-based Components.
+- Functional Components.

-## Class and Function Components
+## Class Components

-**Class Components**
 - Class components make use of ES6 class and extend the Component class in React.
 - Sometimes called **smart** or **stateful** components as they tend to implement logic and state.
 - React lifecycle methods can be used inside class components (for example, componentDidMount).